 - Depth adjustment for dados

-The Milwaukee 6955-20 has a 15-amp motor, which is standard for a 12-inch miter saw.
-It runs at 3,250 rpms, which is also pretty normal for this size.
+Milwaukee has a 15-amp motor in 6955-20, which is standard for a 12-inch miter saw.
+It runs at 3,250 rpm, which is also pretty normal for this size.

 Maintaining blade speed under load is also helpful when doing a sliding cut.
 With a steady blade speed, your saw is going to slide smoothly with less chance for deflection to either side.